unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04-HTCondor-Submitting.md

     OWNER    BATCH_NAME       SUBMITTED   DONE   RUN    IDLE  TOTAL JOB_IDS username CMD: short.sh   6/30 15:17      _      _      1      1 1872.0

-    Total for query: 1 jobs; 0 completed, 0 removed, 1 idle, 0 running, 0 held, 0 suspended
-    Total for username: 1 jobs; 0 completed, 0 removed, 1 idle, 0 running, 0 held, 0 suspended
-    Total for all users: 1 jobs; 0 completed, 0 removed, 1 idle, 0 running, 0 held, 0 suspended
+    1 jobs; 0 completed, 0 removed, 1 idle, 0 running, 0 held, 0 suspended

-This new output format "batches" similar jobs together.
-If you want to see each individual job, use the `-nobatch` option:
+The default `condor_q` output format "batches" similar jobs together, which will make it easier to manage multiple batches of *MANY* HTC jobs.
+If you want to see more details about each individual job, use the `-nobatch` option:

     $ condor_q -nobatch